canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 tags: tutorial git
 ---

 Have you ever tried to version control your projects by appending dates on folder names?
 Are you doing it now?
 I have to confess I did it back in school with my class projects.
-If you're doing it this way.
-There is a better way!
+If you're doing it this way, there's a better way.
 Read on!

 ```bash
 $ ls